davidokeyode/prismacloud-workshops-labs/workshops/azure-redhat-openshift/full/6-aro-prisma-cloud-deploy.md

 oc get svc -n twistlock
 ```

-8. Obtain the cluster IP and the external IP of the Prisma Cloud compute service using the command below.
-Make a note of both IP addresses.
-The external IP will be needed in the next step when we access the console.
-The cluster IP will be needed when we deploy the defenders.
+8. Obtain the external IP of the Prisma Cloud compute service using the command below.
+Make a note of it.
+The external IP will be needed in the next step when we access the console and later when we deploy the defenders.
 ```
 oc get svc -n twistlock
 ```